gluckzhang/ctf-jwt-token/README.md

 Since the demo website uses a JWT token to claim a login user's role, we will update the token to 1) change the algorithm into `none` and 2) change the user role into `admin`.

 Actually there is another vulerability which is related to JWT token[[2]](https://medium.com/101-writeups/hacking-json-web-token-jwt-233fe6c862e6).
-If the token declares to use `HS256` algorithm to encrypt the payload, the signature will be verified with the public key as secret key.
+If the token declares to use `HS256` algorithm to encrypt the payload, the signature will be verified with the public key as the secret key.
 Since it is easy to obtain the website server's public key, we could sign the payload by ourselves.
 Due to the limited time, this demo project does not implement that case.

 ## References